platformio/platformio-docs/tutorials/espressif32/espidf_debugging_unit_testing_analysis.rst

 ------------------

 For illustrative purposes, let's imagine we need to find a function with the biggest memory footprint.
-Also, let's introduce a bug to our project so :ref:`piocheck` can report it.
+Also, let's introduce a bug to our project so :ref:`check` can report it.

 #.
 Open ``PlatformIO Home`` and navigate to ``Inspect`` section, select the current